Natavision Logo

 This simulation lets you adjust the way team points are calculated.
 You can play with the points scored per individual or relay event and with the maximum number of scorers per team.
 There is also an option to score the teams against each other in a dual-meet fashion.
 For open water events, you can turn on cross country scoring and adjust the number of team scorers.

-This is a fun simulation that lets you rank your team's seasons by having their squads swim head-to-head in a meet of your choice.
+This is a fun simulation that lets you rank your team's seasons by having their squads compete head-to-head in a meet of your choice.
 Athletes' season best times are used when the meet is simulated.
 You may find that your 2014 team was slightly better than your 2018 team.

 Want more simulations?
 Let us know.